-You can use StorSimple to create a virtual device that replicates the architecture and capabilities of the physical hybrid storage device.
-The StorSimple virtual device (also known as the StorSimple Virtual Appliance) runs on a single node in an Azure virtual machine.
-(A virtual device can only be created on an Azure virtual machine.
+You can use StorSimple to create a cloud appliance that replicates the architecture and capabilities of the physical hybrid storage device.
+The StorSimple Cloud Appliance (also known as the StorSimple Virtual Appliance) runs on a single node in an Azure virtual machine.
+(A cloud appliance can only be created on an Azure virtual machine.
 You cannot create one on a StorSimple device or an on-premises server.)

 - It behaves like a physical appliance and can offer an iSCSI interface to virtual machines in the cloud.

-- You can create an unlimited number of virtual devices in the cloud, and turn them on and off as necessary.
+- You can create an unlimited number of cloud appliances in the cloud, and turn them on and off as necessary.

 - It can help simulate on-premises environments in disaster recovery, development, and test scenarios, and can help with item-level retrieval from backups.

-With Update 2 and later, the StorSimple virtual device is available in two models: the 8010 device (formerly known as the 1100 model) and the 8020 device.
+The StorSimple Cloud Appliance is available in two models: the 8010 device (formerly known as the 1100 model) and the 8020 device.
 The 8010 device has a maximum capacity of 30 TB.
 The 8020 device, which takes advantage of Azure premium storage, has a maximum capacity of 64 TB.
 (In local tiers, Azure premium storage stores data on SSDs whereas standard storage stores data on HDDs.)
 Note that you must have an Azure premium storage account to use premium storage.
 For more information about premium storage, go to Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads.

-For more information about the StorSimple virtual device, go to Deploy and manage a StorSimple virtual device in Azure.
+For more information about the StorSimple Cloud Appliance, go to Deploy and manage a StorSimple Cloud Appliance in Azure.

 - Configure system settings for StorSimple devices.